1476 Scott Highway

 Get copies of official documents:

 - Vital Statistics – certified copies of the following documents are available at the cost of $10 each.
-Download the Application for Certified Copy of VT Birth or Death Certificate or complete it at the office:
+Download the Application for Certified Copy of Birth or Death Certificate or complete it at the office:

 - Birth Certificates